Arthur Streeton

 Sir Arthur Ernest Streeton (8 April 1867 – 1 September 1943) was an Australian landscape painter and a leading member of the Heidelberg School, also known as Australian Impressionism.

 Early life

-Streeton was born in Mount Duneed, Victoria, south-west of Geelong, on 8 April 1867 the fourth child of Charles Henry and Mary (née Johnson) Streeton.
-His family moved to Richmond in 1874.
-His parents had met on the voyage from England in 1854.
-In 1882, Streeton commenced art studies with G. F. Folingsby at the National Gallery School.
-On 2 June 1890, he sailed to Sydney, and stayed there with his sister in the suburb of Summer Hill.
+Streeton was born in Mount Moriac, Victoria, south-west of Geelong, on 8 April 1867, the fourth child of Charles Henry and Mary (née Johnson) Streeton.
+His family moved to the Melbourne suburb of Richmond in 1874.
+His parents were English migrants who had met on their voyage to Australia in 1854.
+In 1882, Streeton commenced art studies with George Folingsby at the National Gallery School.

-Streeton was influenced by French Impressionism and the works of J.M.W.
-Turner.
-During this time he began his association with fellow artists Frederick McCubbin and Tom Roberts – at Melbourne including at Box Hill and Heidelberg.
-In 1885 Streeton presented his first exhibition at the Victorian Academy of Art.
+In 1885, Streeton exhibited works for the first time with the Victorian Academy of Art.
 He found employment as an apprentice lithographer under Charles Troedel.

 Career

+During the summer of 1886–87, Streeton, aged nineteen, first befriended Tom Roberts and Frederick McCubbin while painting en plein air at Mentone Beach.
+The pair greatly admired Streeton's work and invited him to join them at artists' camps they had established in both Mentone and Box Hill.
+They were later joined by Charles Conder, beginning a two-year period of close creative companionship, and forming the core group of what became known as the Heidelberg School movement, later also called Australian impressionism.
+Streeton's work rapidly improved during this period, and by 1888 he was widely considered one of Victoria's most gifted young painters.

+Streeton was exhibiting and perhaps painting in the studio of his friend Roberts at Grosvenor Chambers, Collins Street by May 1888.